LifeOf97/highlighter/README.md

     noBackground: false, // default

     // prefix the css classes used when 'noclasses' is set 'class'
-    classPrefix: '', // default is an empty string
+    classPrefix: '' // default is an empty string
+}

+## Response Data

+The succefull response of a valid request contains the following.

+{
+    // The status of the reesponse.
+    status: ''success',

+    // The result object containing the highlighted code data
+    // and styles if styling was set to 'css'
+    result: {
+        data: '',
+        styles: '',
+    }
 }